BYU University Communications shared a press release

-BYU’s Board of Trustees approved Dr. Mark Ott, who previously led the surgical departments at both Intermountain LDS Hospital and Intermountain Medical Center, as the future BYU Medical Schools’s first dean, according to the release.
+BYU’s Board of Trustees approved Ott's appointment according to the release.
+Ott previously led the surgical departments at both Intermountain LDS Hospital and Intermountain Medical Center.

 “An accomplished surgeon with Intermountain Health, Ott has held academic and affiliate appointments at Johns Hopkins, Harvard Medical School, Stanford School of Medicine and the University of Utah School of Medicine,” the release said.